Concern for Family Members

 Sometimes a strong history of breast cancer in a family is due to an inherited gene mutation that increases risk.

 If you have a strong family history of breast cancer, you and some members of your family may consider genetic testing.
-A health care provider or genetic counselor can talk with you about the risks, benefits and issues for you and your family.
+A health care provider or genetic counselor can talk with you and your family about the risks, benefits and other issues to consider.

 In most cases, the person with cancer is tested first.

-- If no mutation is found, the cancer was not due to a known high-risk gene mutation.
+- If no mutation is found, the cancer was unlikely due to an inherited gene mutation included in the test.

-- If a high-risk gene mutation is found, other family members can be tested for the specific mutation.
+- If a high-risk gene mutation is found, other family members who are 18 or older can be tested for the specific gene mutation.
+Younger family members may choose to wait until they are older to be tested, depending on their risk of breast cancer, personal preferences or life situation.

-For example, if your mother has a high-risk gene mutation, there’s a 50 percent chance you will have the mutation (you get half of your genes from your mother and half from your father).
+For example, if your mother has a high-risk gene mutation, there’s a 50 percent chance you’ll have the same mutation (you get half of your genes from your mother and half from your father).

 Learn more about genetic testing.